Home > Getting Started with the Hub – Tips and Best Practices

 Think of it in terms of “internet time” — how quickly do you tend to give up on a website if it’s loading slowly?
 Now imagine staring at a blank chat window, waiting for someone to respond.

-A response time of one minute might not sound so bad at first glance, but if you set a timer and open a chat window and stare at it for one minute, you will realize that a one minute response time is pretty bad.
-For reference, here at SnapEngage we vie for best average response times always aiming to maintain an average response time of under 20 seconds.
+A response time of one minute might not sound so bad at first glance, but if you set a timer and open a chat window and stare at it for one minute, you will realise that a one-minute response time is pretty bad.
+For reference, here at SnapEngage we strive to maintain an average response time of under 15 seconds.

 Besides the aforementioned “knowing of” proactive chat messages, shortcuts and commands, there are a few techniques for increasing responsiveness which you could ask your agents to try.